The American Girl Doll Birthday Party Rip-Off

 “Huh?”

-“You signed a contract for eight girls and one adult so you have to pay for nine total.”
+“You signed a contract for eight girls and one adult, so you have to pay for nine total.”

-“I’m not hungry, I already ate lunch.”
+“I’m not hungry, I already ate lunch,” said little Sophie.

-“But this is a lunch party.”
+“But this is a lunch party,” I reminded her.

 “But I already ate lunch.”

-“I ate lunch too.”
+“I ate lunch too,” Phoebe chimed in.

-“You’ve got to pay for nine, Ma’am.
-Nine lunches.
+“You’ve got to pay for nine,” Waitress Tipper whispered in my ear.
+“Nine lunches.
 It’s in your contract.
 Which you signed.”

-We order nine “delicious meals”: 2 salmon crusted in something that looks like grout, 2 dishes of limp pasta noodles smothered in cheese-substance, 2 pizzas drenched in something that looks like menstrual effluvia and 3 dishes of chicken nuggets I think I recognize from the bowels of my horse “Champion” on the Lake Cachuma Trail circa 1972.
+So we ordered nine “delicious meals”: two salmon, crusted in something that looked like grout, two dishes of limp pasta noodles smothered in cheese-substance, two pizzas drenched in something that looks like menstrual effluvia and three dishes of chicken nuggets I thought I recognized as the stools my horse “Champion” dropped on the Lake Cachuma Trail circa 1972.

-“Those are the creative craft?”
-I ask.
+“These are the creative crafts?”
+I asked.

 “Yes, when you tie the flaps together…”